0xLuks/CTF/CactusCon 2021/README.md

 The aim is to find the user-agent used for http post requests.<br/>
 We download the .pcap file and open it with wireshark.

-Use the filtre http.request.method == "POST"
+Use the filter http.request.method == "POST"

 ![](pics/pokemon_follow_stream.png)